Do Go On - 163 - WW2 Badass Audie Murphy

 Okay, thank you again for your notes.

-So you could have just looked at the answer.
+You could have just looked at the eye and said, I'm sorry.

 You were smiling the whole way through.